loreanvictor/kaashi/README.md

 ## Why?

 Really out of curiosity, to see what happens with such a language if it is designed in a convenient enough manner.
-We suspect that this language will be useful for configuration management on large scale systems with pretty complex configuration.
+I suspect that this language will be useful for configuration management on large scale systems with pretty complex configuration.
 We also suspect it might be useful in data-analysis.
 Originally, it was designed as a language for UI description, though we later realized that all sorts of UI developers are already pretty comfortable with XML-based syntaxes and do not cherish a JSON-like notation.